-It is important for students to develop critical thinking skills and learn HOW to think, not just WHAT to think!
-Some students develop this ability somewhat naturally, whereas, others have to work to develop critical thinking abilities.
+As an educator, I have always been interested in teaching critical thinking skills to students and believe it is important to teach them HOW to think, not WHAT to think!
+I have observed students who developed this ability somewhat naturally, whereas, others had to work to develop critical thinking abilities.

 It is important to teach students how to properly understand and evaluate the subject matter they are learning in school, rather than just the rote memorization of information.
 Additionally, critical thinking is not only about thinking analytically, but also about thinking differently.
 It is about fully understanding the problem, dissecting it to find ways to get to the root of the issue, and then devising a variety of ways to solve the problem.

 How can educators help foster critical thinking skills in students?
-One way is to encourage them to intentionally analyze situations they encounter and create a habit of analytical and strategic thinking.
-As teachers, when we foster in students the habit of analyzing situations and information critically, they acquire critical thinking abilities.
+One way is by encouraging them to intentionally analyze every situation in life and create a habit of analytical and strategic thinking.
+As teachers, if we can foster in students the habit of analyzing situations and information critically, they will acquire critical thinking abilities.
 Additionally, teachers can foster this ability in students via class lectures, lab exercises, homework assignments, quantitative exercises, term papers, and cleverly constructed tests.

-Carol is the Founder & Owner of Total Learning Concepts, Inc. For more information about Total Learning Concepts, Inc., please call 770-381-5958 or visit their website at http://totallearningconcepts.com
+Carol Wood is the Founder & CEO of Total Learning Concepts, Inc. Visit www.totallearningconcepts.com for information about their tutorial and test preparation services.
+For more information about Total Learning Concepts, Inc., please call 770-381-5958 or visit their website at http://totallearningconcepts.com.